Does planning stress you out? Or are you one of those people who get giddy about planning supplies?

 I like Pam Barnhill's Plan Your Year because it has so many wonderful long-range planning forms.
 These forms are digital, so I can type in them or just print them out blank and write in them.
 I love the diversity.

-I use Homeschool Tracker for weekly and daily homeschool planning, for organizing the books and resources, and mostly for adding an entire year’s lesson plans in only minutes.
+I use Homeschool Tracker for weekly and daily homeschool planning, for organizing the books and resources, and mostly for adding an entire year's lesson plans in only minutes.
 It has a ton of great uses.
-This year we will be using the student function and my daughter will be able to go online to see her assignments and mark them complete.
+Now that the kids are older we are using the student function.
+My kids are able to go online to see their assignments and mark them complete.

 Printable AND Editable Planners